 The greater than symbol is >.
 Greater than and less than symbols are used to compare expressions and numbers.
 For example, 8 > 6 and is read as ‘8 is greater than 6’.
 And, the less than symbol is denoted as, <.
 Two other comparison symbols are represented as ≥ (greater than or equal to) and ≤ (less than or equal to).
-It is known that kids tend to get confused when they learn the greater than and lesser than symbols.
-Hence, it is vital to provide them with greater than less than worksheets for practice.
-There are free printable greater than less than worksheets available for kids.
-However, you can explore number games for kids in this regard.
+Help your child practice comparing numbers using free printable greater than less than worksheets.

-Greater than and less than worksheets motivate children to build different skills alongside their curriculum, such as fine and gross motor skills, decision making, problem solving and logical reasoning abilities.
-Also, parents and teachers can introduce kids to Math Activities in order to develop interest in learning the concept.
-These activities help children have fun while learning numbers.
-Also, parents and teachers can engage kids in fun learning activities and games.
-Moreover, worksheets help children grasp and remember at the same time.
+Solving greater than and less than worksheets also improve the child’s fine and gross motor skills, decision making, problem solving, comparing and logical reasoning abilities.
+Solving worksheets for kids also helps children grasp the concept and remember it too.
 Here is a list of kindergarten greater than less than worksheets for the little ones to practice.

 Printable Greater Than Less Than Worksheets For Kids

-Here are a few kindergarten greater than less than worksheets for kids mentioned below:
+Here are a few kindergarten greater than less than worksheets for kids.